 Do you need good credit to lease a car?

-The reality is: a car lease is a chunky financial obligation and leasing companies prefer to lend to motorists with strong credit histories.
+The reality is: a business or personal contract hire is a chunky financial obligation.
+As the registered keeper of the lease car, leasing companies prefer to lend to motorists with strong credit histories.
 So if you have a dozen County Court Judgements (CCJs) and Individual Voluntary Arrangements (IVAs) to your name, it's unlikely that a leasing company will hand over the keys to a brand new Mercedes-Benz S-Class.

-In the next few sections, we'll look at what counts as a 'good' credit score for leasing, where you can check your credit score for free and what you should do if you fail a credit check.
+If you've been wondering whether to buy or lease a car and think you can't lease with poor credit, then please read on.
+In the next few sections, we'll look at what counts as a 'good' score for a car lease credit check, where you can check your credit score for free and what you should do if you fail a credit check.